Skip to main content

 FAQ

-A worker can't see a case they should be on.
+A staff member can't see a case they should be on.
 Check the referral's assignments — they likely aren't assigned yet.
 Add them in the right role and it'll show up for them.

 I changed the primary worker.
 What happened to the old one?
 FCR ended their primary assignment automatically when you set the new primary.
 If they should stay on in a supporting role, add them back as a secondary worker.

-A former worker's draft is still on the case.
+A former staff member's draft is still on the case.
 Practice managers and admins can discard leftover drafts from the leftover drafts list on the referral page.

 Can a supervisor assign anyone?
 Supervisors can assign their direct reports only.
 For anyone else, a practice manager or admin handles it.